andreiosypov/andreiosypov.github.io/README.md

 ## Dev Goals

+Current priorities remain a stable and fun User Experience on desktop and mobile site.

-Goals are listed in terms of priority.
+Future goals are listed in terms of priority.

 1. ~~Transition the site to Vue 3.~~
 2. ~~Set up my dev blog on the site.~~
 3. Build all my own art/games gallery components.
 4. Experiment with Electron.
 5. Improve readme with images.

-testing